Showing posts with label Just thinking. Show all posts

 As I reflected on how I needed help from others to untangle the net so it was useable, it occurred to me if we happen to be the one in the net, we need help from God and even other people to free ourselves.
 David sang in Psalm 25:15: "My eyes are ever toward the LORD, for He shall pluck my feet out of the net."
 David realised he needed God's help to lead and deliver him out of the net, and this is true whether the net was laid secretly by other people or the enemy of his soul.
 David pleaded similarly to God in Psalm 31:4-5: "Pull me out of the net which they have secretly laid for me, for You are my strength.
 5 Into Your hand I commit my spirit; You have redeemed me, O LORD God of truth."
 It is awesome this would be quoted by Jesus as among His final words before breathing His last on the cross.
 Christ's enemies had set a trap for Him, and He willingly went to the cross knowing His heavenly Father would deliver Him from sin, death and Hell.

 There have been times I have come across a dog that has been secured to a post that had become all tangled in the lead to the point it might as well have been caught in a net.
 As I spoke reassuringly to the dog, asking how it came to be in such a predicament, the dog's answer was often a hesitant tail wag and looking as sheepish as a dog possibly can.
-Dogs seem to know when they need help and are willing to turn around as I lifting a leg here or there to extricate the pup from his own entanglement.
+Dogs seem to know when they need help, and they are mostly willing to be turned around as people lift a leg here or there to extricate the pup from his own entanglement.
 We like to think of ourselves as the ones who help others out of tough spots when the reality is we need God's help along with fellow believers to walk freely again as a sheep of God's pasture.
 We can be easily ensnared by sin and weights that hinder us, and we can also be hemmed in by unbelief and forgetfulness of God's faithfulness.

 Because the LORD is our strength and our Redeemer, let us commit ourselves to Him and walk in His ways.
 Being caught in a net may be embarrassing, frustrating or a blow to our pride, but the wise submit to God and one another knowing we are not sufficient in ourselves to find freedom.